-EV and PHEV sales in Europe have set another record in 2017 with a 33% increase to top 282.000 sales of plug-in vehicles, of which 132.000 full electric cars and 150.000 plug-in hybrid cars.
-Sales of the former surged 35% while PHEV sales were virtually stable at -3%.
+EV and PHEV sales in Europe continue to break records in 2019 with a 44% increase to nearly 126.000 sales of plug-in vehicles, of which close to 83.000 full electric cars and almost 43.000 plug-in hybrid cars.
+Sales of the former surged almost doubled at +94% while PHEV sales were virtually stable at -3%.
 If in 2018 battery electric cars outsold PHEVs for the first time, in the first quarter of 2019 almost twice as many EVs were delivered than plug-in hybrids.
-Plug-in vehicles accounted for 1,8% of the European car market, up from 2% in the first quarter of 2018 and 2,2% in the full year 2018.
+Plug-in vehicles accounted for 3,1% of the European car market, up from 2% in the first quarter of 2018 and 2,2% in the full year 2018.